 These problems range from upper back pain, lower back pain, weakened muscles, digestion issues to curvature of the spine.

-If you want to improve your posture, then these yoga poses for correcting bad posture are for you!
+If you want to improve your posture, then roll out your yoga mat and start doing these yoga poses for correcting bad posture!
 They will help you correct your bad posture, relieve the pain and strengthen your muscles.

 10 Yoga Poses For Correcting Bad Posture